-Romania’s rich heritage is allied to a growth economy that is increasingly attracting international companies with an eye on expansion.
+Romania’s rich heritage is allied to a growth economy that is increasingly attracting foreign companies with an eye on international expansion.

 Away from the workplace, Romania offers a land with intriguing history and natural beauty.
 Romania has mountain ranges – the Carpathians and Transylvanian Alps – with the name Transylvania forever associated with vampires and the infamous Count Dracula.
 There are forests and immense rolling plains.

 Romania’s steadily evolving economy showed strong growth of 6.3% post-pandemic in 2021, having been one of the EU’s least affected members.
 Romania’s nominal Gross Domestic Product was 287.3 billion US dollars in 2021, ranked 47th in the world.

 As a member of the European Union (EU) since 2007, Romania enjoys freedom of movement for workers and capital with the economy predicted to grow by 4.2% in 2022 and 4.5% in 2023.
 Romania’s low tax rates – both personal and corporate – have added to the nation’s global competitiveness.

 As always there are complications to be dealt with.
 For example, international companies hiring staff must give preference to local employees, then those from the EU or the European Economic Area (EEA).
 Additionally, foreign companies who intend running payroll for their hired staff must set up a legal entity subsidiary in Romania.